AnyLog-co/documentation/image mapping.md

 ### Get the list of files stores in the blobs database

-Use the following example to view all the files assigned to a table:
+The following examples retrieve list of files assigned to a table:
 <pre>
+get files where dbms = blobs_edgex and table = image and limit = 100
 get files where dbms = blobs_edgex and table = image and limit = 100
 </pre>